Blackboyy01/Browns-Mini-Store-Sales-Analysis/README.md

 This project demonstrates a full analytics workflow: from raw data ingestion to an executive-ready, interactive Excel dashboard.
 It covers ETL via Power Query, flat data modeling, KPI development using advanced formulas, and multi-dimensional analysis using Pivot Tables and Slicers.

----
----
-## Executive Summary
-The Mini Store recorded 8,523 sales transactions across multiple outlet formats and product categories.
-A structured analysis of the dataset reveals clear patterns in revenue distribution across time, channels, and product lines, highlighting both scalable strengths and underperforming segments requiring strategic adjustment

-From a time-series perspective, the business reached its peak revenue of $3.63M in 1985, followed by a prolonged decline to a low of $190K in 1998, representing an approximate 94.8% drop from peak performance.
-However, the recovery to $1.85M by 2009 reflects a ~873% increase from the lowest point, indicating strong recovery capacity and underlying business resilience.
-This suggests that while the business is sensitive to external or operational shocks, it retains the ability to rebound when conditions are favorable.

-Outlet-level performance shows a clear structural advantage in the supermarket formats.
-Supermarket Type 3 leads with $3.69M, outperforming Supermarket Type 1 ($2.32M) by approximately 59% and Supermarket Type 2 ($1.99M) by ~85%.
-Collectively, supermarket formats contribute the overwhelming majority of total revenue.
-In contrast, the Grocery Store channel contributes only $339.83, less than 10% of the top-performing outlet, suggesting significantly lower customer traffic, a limited product assortment, or weaker conversion efficiency.

-At the category level, Fruits & Vegetables and Snack Foods each generate approximately $3M, placing them at the top of the revenue hierarchy and likely accounting for a substantial proportion of total sales.
-Compared to lower-performing categories such as Seafood ($149K), these top categories generate over 20x higher revenue, reinforcing their role as core demand drivers.
-This suggests a strong concentration of consumer preferences, while underperforming categories may reflect weak demand alignment and pricing inefficiencies.

-At the Stock Keeping Unit (SKU) level, FDQ04 ($784.31) and FDF38 ($771.66) lead performance, with FDY43 ($673.79) trailing by approximately 14–16%, indicating near-top-tier potential.
-However, the drop to NCR42 ($332.90) represents a ~50% decline, highlighting a sharp performance gap beyond the top three SKUs.
-This concentration introduces dependency risk, as revenue is heavily reliant on a narrow set of products.

 ## 🛠️ Tech Stack